Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (measured in megabytes per second) that can be transferred past the external memory interface in a second.
-It is calculated by multiplying the card's interface width by the speed of its memory.
-If the card has DDR type memory, the result should be multiplied by 2 once again.
+Memory Bandwidth: Memory bandwidth is the max amount of data (measured in megabytes per second) that can be transported across the external memory interface within a second.
+It is worked out by multiplying the card's interface width by the speed of its memory.
+In the case of DDR memory, it must be multiplied by 2 again.
 If it uses DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+The higher the card's memory bandwidth, the better the card will be in general.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
-This number is worked out by multiplying the total texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
+This figure is calculated by multiplying the total texture units of the card by the core clock speed of the chip.
+The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.

 Display Prices